bashaaleem/AutomaticTrafficLightSystem/README.md

 # MyCodeArchive
-This repository is to save my practice code
+This repository is to save my practice code in GIT Repository